 He tells the men that he doesn't know why Razumihin is so upset.
 All Raskolnikov did was call him a "Romeo" and "prove" that he was one.

-Razumihin only stays irritated for a few more minutes before he relapses into his usual happy self, introducing Raskolnikov to Porfiry and remarking on Zametov's presence.
+Razumihin only stays irritated for a few more minutes before he returns to his usual happy self, introducing Raskolnikov to Porfiry and remarking on Zametov's presence.

-Porfiry is about thirty-five.
+Porfiry is about 35.
 He has a body that's short and round.
 He has "dark" and "yellowish" skin and long, white eyelashes.